-Thank to Jeol’s information (comment section), now we know Hoa Lu border crossing at Binh Phuoc is an easy one.
+Thank Joel’s information (comment section), now we know Hoa Lu border crossing at Binh Phuoc is an easy one.
 The visa on arrival into Cambodia is charged at $30 and the motorbike was free.

 According to the laws, no statement is found on crossing Laos/Cambodia borders with a motorbike is illegal.
-Recently, it’s has been more difficult for foreign travelers due to the corruption.
+Recently, it’s has been more difficult for foreign travellers due to corruption.
 The only legal border crossings between 2 countries are Veun Kham/Dom Kralor.
 However, nothing very nice is going on here.
 There are stories about if you cross one country into the other, they let you cross Laos or Cam but stop you at the other country’s border checkpoint.
 There they say you can’t cross the border with a foreign motorbike, making it harder by asking you for carnet de passage document.
-Eventually they will advise you to sell your bike at the other side and catch bus to continue or accept to let your bike through but with a very high charge.
+Eventually, they will advise you to sell your bike on the other side and catch a bus to continue or accept to let your bike through but with a very high charge.

 Crossing border into Thailand with a motorbike